nush16/T3A2-A/readme.md

 ![Data Flow Diagram User](doc/DFD_User.png)

 #### *Signup Business*
 The diagram includes a signup component that allows a user to create an account for there clinic.
-This component collects details such as name, email, business name and password and stores them securely in the system.
+This component also collects details such as name, email, business name and password and stores them securely in the system.
 The data related to user signup flows into this component.

 #### *Change Password*
 If a user has forgotten there password, they can change there password by entering there user details.
-They can also change there password when the logged on.
+They can also change there password when they are logged on.
 Both components interacts with the user database

 #### *Login Process*
 The diagram illustrates the login component that verifies user credentials and grants access to authorized users.
 This component interacts with the user database to validate login credentials and allow users to log into the system.

 #### *User Profile*
 The diagram includes a component for managing user profiles.
 This component enables the creation, updating, deletion and storage of user information such as contact name and contact details.
 The data related to user profiles flows into and out of this component.
+Admins will also have special privileges to create new user profiles.

 #### *Appointments*
 The data flow diagram depicts the flow of data associated with appointments.
-This provides elements for creating, updating, and cancelling appointments.
+This provides elements for viewing, creating, updating, and cancelling appointments.
 Data flows between these components and other system components, such as user profiles and patient information.

 #### *Patients' Information*
 The diagram depicts the flow of data connected to patient information.
 This contains components for storing and accessing patient records, medical histories, and other relevant data.
 The system communicates with this component to retrieve and update patient information as needed.
 Patient details can also be deleted.